 Q: Is Subwassertang easy to grow?

 Subwassertang can grow very easily with no additional requirements.
-It grows in any condition but we suggest you keep lighting low-medium and pH 6-8 for this plant.
-You can simply plant it by directly placing it on your aquarium and with no additional caring, it can grow very fast.
+It grows in any condition, but we suggest you keep lighting low-medium and pH 6-8 for this plant.
+You can simply plant it by directly placing it in your aquarium, and with no additional caring, it can grow very fast.

 Q: How fast does Subwassertang grow?